matthieuheitz/sweetsweep/README.md

   - `viewer_cropLBRT`: cropping images (LBRT: Left,Bottom,Right,Top).

     e.g.: `"viewer_cropLBRT": [35,40,30,15],`
   - `viewer_filePattern`: text for the file pattern textbox.
+You can also pass a list of filenames or file patterns, and it will create a combo box containing this list so that you can quickly switch between them.

     e.g.: `"viewer_filePattern": "image.png",`

+    or: `"viewer_filePattern": ["image1.png","image2.png"],`

 ### Miscellaneous